danrouse/beatsaber-quest-modding-guide/README.md

 - Run `qpm restore`.
 This will download the dependencies defined in `qpm.json`.
 When you add or change a dependency, rerun the command.
 See [the qpm repository](https://github.com/sc2ad/QuestPackageManager) for more information on using qpm.
 - To run an initial test build, run `build.ps1`.
-  - *Note*: The template may include references to a specific version of `beatsaber_hook` which qpm may download a newer version of.
-This will cause the initial build to fail and you'll need to change those versioned references, e.g. find and replace `beatsaber_hook_0_8_2` with `beatsaber_hook_0_8_4` (assuming `0_8_4` is the newest downloaded version)
-- Once you get the build succeeding, congratulations!
-You've compiled a Beat Saber mod.

 **Tips and tricks**:
 - Commands can be run from a PowerShell terminal inside VSCode (Terminal > New Terminal or Ctrl+Shift+\`)